scottfox5/MNParkster/README.md

 ###Setup:
 -clone repo
 -npm install
--change name of of file in config folder to auth.js -run application on localhost:5555
+-change names of the files in config folder to auth.js and database.js -enter proper values in auth.js and database.js
+-add .env file with proper value for AWS S3 image hosting -run application on localhost:5555